github-usman/react-node-test/README.md

 ## Application SetUp

-- Environment Vairable set start your MongoDB server
+- MongoDB needs to be in running after the you can follow following
 ### DEVELOPMENT MODE

 - rename file example.development.env to .env or use following command